pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 just with different types.

-kube-controller-manager will need new [RBAC permissions](https://github.com/kubernetes/kubernetes/commit/ff3e5e06a79bc69ad3d7ccedd277542b6712514b#diff-2ad93af2302076e0bdb5c7a4ebe68dd3188eee8959c72832181a7597417cd196) that allow creating ResourceClaims.
+kube-controller-manager will need new [RBAC permissions](https://github.com/kubernetes/kubernetes/commit/ff3e5e06a79bc69ad3d7ccedd277542b6712514b#diff-2ad93af2302076e0bdb5c7a4ebe68dd3188eee8959c72832181a7597417cd196) that allow creating and updating ResourceClaims.

-kube-controller-manager also removes `ReservedFor` entries that reference deleted objects.
+kube-controller-manager also removes `ReservedFor` entries that reference deleted objects or pods that have completed ("Phase" is "done").
 This is required for pods because kubelet does not have write permission for ResourceClaimStatus.
 Pods as user is the common case, so special code based on a shared pod informer will handle it.
 All other user types can be handled through a generic informer or simply polling.

+In addition to updating `ReservedFor`, kube-controller-manager also deletes ResourceClaims that are owned by a completed pod to ensure that they get deallocated as soon as possible once they are not needed anymore.

 ### kube-scheduler